Last updated: July 19, 2021Get paid by PayPal or gift voucher

 Earnings test and results

-I did 20 survey attempts.
+In total there were 20 survey attempts done.
 Here’s the table of results.

 |Points On Offer||Expected Time Length (In Minutes)||Did I Qualify?||Actual Time Survey Took (Minutes And Seconds)|